vsrinivas/fuchsia/docs/ipc-design/mbmq-model.md

 preserves message ordering only within a channel, not between channels.

+## Transition plan

+Switching to using the MBMQ model can be done incrementally.
+There are some dependencies between the following steps, but some of them could be reordered or done in parallel:

+*   Implement most of the new kernel primitives, including MsgQueues, MBOs and CMHs.
+Channels will be modified so that they can contain both legacy messages (those sent with `zx_channel_write()`) and MBO messages (those sent with `zx_channel_write_mbo()`).
+    MsgQueues will be added as a new object type, separate from Zircon ports.

+*   Switch processes over to using MsgQueues instead of Zircon ports.
+    An initial conversion can replace uses of `zx_object_wait_async()` with `zx_object_wait_async_mbo()`, but a later version should use `zx_channel_redirect()` for waiting on channels, which should give some performance improvements.

+*   Change all server processes to accept requests via both MBO messages and legacy messages.
+Servers will send replies via either legacy messages or MBOs (using `zx_cmh_send_reply()`) depending on the request type.

+*   Switch client code over to sending requests via MBOs instead of via legacy messages.
+Change `zx_channel_call()` to send requests via MBOs.

+*   The ability of servers to accept requests via legacy messages can now be dropped.

+*   Convert users of FIDL event messages to use a separate channel for sending events.

+*   Channels can now be made unidirectional.

+*   Channels can be made shareable.
+That is, we can allow channel handles to be duplicated.
+We might want to hold off on this, or allow it selectively, if there are concerns about FIDL protocols that assume they have only one client process.

+*   Legacy channel messages can be removed.

+*   Zircon ports can be removed.

+*   The transaction ID (`txid`) field can be removed from FIDL messages, because we no longer need it for matching up replies with requests.

 ## Notes on terminology

 ### Role of the "key" values